ZionDevelopers/jframework/README.md

 jFramework
 ==========

-This is a PHP POO MVC framework, have built-in:
+This is a PHP OOP MVC framework, have built-in:

 * Database Manager
 * Image Handler